 Alameda Ecosystem

-Here, the dense forest is a complementary and irreplaceable part of a vast ecosystem where biologist and researcher Paulo Barracosa studies the different species within the framework of sustainability, vine-forest symbiosis and the preservation of the Alameda ecosystem.
+Here, the lush woodland forms an essential part of a vast agroforestry ecosystem, where biologist and researcher Paulo Barracosa explores species within the framework of sustainability, the vine–forest symbiosis and the preservation of Alameda’s habitats.

 The dense forest is a complementary and irreplaceable part of a vast ecosystem.